Skip to Content

 It is important to note that garam masala is often added to soup towards the end of the cooking process.
 This is because garam masala is a delicate spice blend, and adding it too early can mute the flavors.
 By adding it at the end of the cooking process, you can ensure that the flavors of the garam masala are fully developed and enhanced.

-What are the best potato to use in ham bone soup?
+What are the best potatoes to use in ham bone soup?

 Not all potatoes are created equal.
 The type of potato you pick for your soup will depend on the texture and result you want from the soup.